 Directors are expected to be fully prepared and actively engaged at all meetings, including special assignments.

 As directed by the Board Chair, Directors will work on and attend special assignments including training and Farm Credit System events and functions.
 In this role, Directors will act as representatives of FCE to enhance its public image, reputation and credibility.
 Also, Directors are expected to cultivate networking contacts to enhance the Association’s position in the Northeast farm and business community as well as within the Farm Credit System.

-Our Board size is in accordance with Association Bylaws: Thirteen (13) elected Directors, and no fewer than two (2) and no more than four (4) Appointed Directors.
-The current Board consists of sixteen (16) Directors: thirteen (13) elected, two (2) Appointed Outside Directors and one (1) Appointed Customer Director.
+The current Board, post-merger with Yankee Farm Credit, consists of nineteen (19) directors: fifteen (15) elected, two (2) Appointed Outside Directors and two (2) Appointed Customer Director.
 Each Director should possess the qualities set out in the Policy on Director Qualifications.

 The Board shall meet at least six (6) times per year as scheduled by the Board Chair in conjunction with the CEO.
 Special meetings may be held as outlined in Association Bylaws.
 A majority of Directors present at a meeting shall constitute a Quorum as outlined in the Bylaws.

 For regularly scheduled Board meetings, an agenda and other documents for consideration are to be provided to all Directors approximately one week in advance.
 For special meetings of the Board, best efforts shall be made to distribute materials as far in advance as possible.
 A supplemental Board package, containing any additional or revised documents, may be provided at the commencement of each meeting.

 Committees may invite any Director, member of Association management, or such other persons as it deems appropriate in order to carry out its responsibilities at a meeting.
 A Committee may also exclude from its meetings any persons it deems appropriate to carry out its responsibilities.